 These medications are called antipsychotics because they were first used to treat schizophrenia, but they are now often used to treat bipolar disorder.
 These medications can reduce symptoms of mania, and some are also effective at reducing depression.
 Even if you are not hallucinating or having delusions, these medications can help slow racing thoughts to a manageable speed.

 Even if a medication is not officially approved for a specific condition or diagnosis, it can still be helpful.
 Your doctor should tell you if they prescribe a medication that isn’t officially approved for your condition.
 Doctors call this off-label prescribing.

 It can take several weeks for medications to fully work, so it’s important not to get discouraged and give up too soon.
 You might feel some side effects of your medication before you feel the benefits.
-Be sure to talk to your doctor about when you might expect to feel the benefits from a new medication.
-You’ll be much more successful finding the right medication plan if you keep a daily record of your mood symptoms, medications, sleep patterns, and other factors that seem to affect your mood.
+Be sure to talk to your doctor about when you might expect to feel the benefits of a new medication.
+You’ll be much more successful in finding the right medication plan if you keep a daily record of your mood symptoms, medications, sleep patterns, and other factors that seem to affect your mood.

 DBSA offers a printed personal calendar, which allows you to record changes in your mood level, symptoms, stressful life events, the medications that you take, and any side effects that you experience.

 Please note that these lists may not include all possible side effects or all possible interactions.
 You should thoroughly discuss all medication choices with your doctor.
 DBSA does not endorse or recommend the use of any specific treatment or medication for mood disorders.
 Consult your doctor for more information about specific treatments or medications.
 Some of the uses under discussion in this brochure may not have been approved by the FDA.